ngageoint/hootenanny/README.md

 [Mapbox iD Editor](https://github.com/openstreetmap/iD), which provides an intuitive and user-friendly conflation experience.

 # Command Line User Interface
-A command line user interface for conflation capabilities is available for users who wish to visualize data outside of the web user interface (e.g. when using JOSM).
+A command line user interface for conflation capabilities is available for users who do not require the Hootenanny web user interface or want to work with a different user interface (e.g. JOSM).
 It exposes additional functionality that is not available from the web user interface.
-For a list of
-Hootenanny commands, type 'hoot' from the command line.
+For a list of Hootenanny commands, type 'hoot' from the command line.
 The Hootenanny User Documentation contains detailed information about the commands.
 More detail on using the CLI is provided [here](https://github.com/ngageoint/hootenanny/blob/master/VAGRANT.md).

 # Supported Data Formats
 **Hootenanny can import from:**
 * ESRI File Geodatabase (.gdb)
-* GeoJSON (.geojson) (M)
+* GeoJSON (.geojson) **(M)**
 * geonames.org (.geonames)
 * Hootenanny API Database (hootapidb://)
-* JSON file (.json; similar to Overpass JSON) (M)
+* JSON file (.json; similar to Overpass JSON) **(M)**
 * OpenStreetMap XML (.osm)
 * OpenStreetMap Protocol Buffers (.osm.pbf)
 * OpenStreetMap API Database (osmapidb://)